What is a placekicker in football?

-The placekicker is the player on a football team who attempts field goal kicks and extra points.
-Placekickers are typically out of the football game until they are needed to perform a kick.
-He works closely with the holder, who ensures the ball is in the perfect position for the kicker.
-Occasionally a placekicker will perform a punt if the punter cannot play.
+The placekicker is the player on a football team who kicks field goals and extra point attempts.
+Placekickers typically do not play in the football game until they are needed to perform a kick.
+Placekickers work closely with the holder, who ensures the ball is in the perfect position for the kick.
+Occasionally, a placekicker will perform a punt if the punter cannot play.

-Kickers approach the ball a bit differently than other football players.
-Like soccer, a placekicker begins a few steps behind the ball and runs up to kick it like a soccer player would take a penalty kick.
-Since they are not directly making contact with any defenders, there is a lot of pressure to make these goals, regardless of the distance to the goal posts.
-However, during a kick return, kickers can be defended and even tackled by any defenders.
+Placekickers approach the ball a bit differently than other football players.
+Like in soccer, a placekicker begins a few steps behind the ball and runs up to kick it at an angle, like a soccer player would take a penalty kick.

 Placekickers are often the smallest players on a team.
 This is because their size doesn’t usually influence their kicking ability, and they are not needed to defend other players.
 However, during a kick return, kickers can occasionally be required to tackle returners.
 Since many games can come down to a final field goal as time is expiring, there is a lot of pressure to make these kicks, regardless of the distance to the goal posts.
 This means kickers must have confidence in their abilities and nerves of steel.

 A placekicker, first and foremost, must be able to kick the ball far and accurately.
 An NFL kicker usually makes over 90% of their extra-point attempts and is typically able to kick the ball comfortably over 50 yards.

 A kicker must also have great coordination, as the various approaches and kicking motions in football require a well-coordinated athlete.
 They must also become particularly skilled at kicking rather than punting.
 While punting requires a simple linear kick, placekickers have a more complicated trajectory.
 The mechanics of these two types of kick are so different that punters and placekickers rarely even practice each other’s forms.